Monster Jam: Tours

 From 2000 to 2018, Monster Jam's competitive season began in January and ended in March, with the World Finals in Las Vegas every year, with exhibition shows continuing into the summer and fall months.
 Since 2019, the season still begins in January, but now ends in May with the World Finals held in Orlando, with exhibition shows continuing until the end of the year.
 The tours visit many major cities in the United States, Canada, Europe, South America, Central America, South Africa, and Australia.

 In 2015, an arena tour debuted.
 This tour featured 8 drivers driving 3 different vehicles in a points series.
-The top two finishers received an invitation to the Monster Jam World Finals 16.
+The top two finishers received an invitation to Monster Jam World Finals 16.
 Also in 2015, Monster Jam started its first stadium tour.
 This tour followed 16 drivers each weekend on Fox Sports 1 competing for points in qualifying, racing, obstacle course racing and freestyle.
 The top four in the series received invitations to the Monster Jam World Finals 16.
 In 2016, the arena series was split into two series, east and west, with the winner of each tour getting an invitation to Monster Jam World Finals 17.
 Since then the number of regional tours has increased, both for stadium and arena tours.

+In 2021, only one Monster Jam tour was offered, the Stadium Tour, consisting of seven rounds over five venues, similar to the 2021 AMA Supercross Championship, which also is promoted by Feld Entertainment.
+Twelve trucks participated in the entire tour.

-In 2022, the Monster Jam calendar featured three arena tours with 8 drivers each; each tour's winner receives a spot at the Monster Jam World Finals XXI in Orlando.
+In 2022, the Monster Jam calendar featured three arena tours with 8 drivers each; each tour's winner receives a spot at Monster Jam World Finals XXI in Orlando.
 The schedule also includes two stadium tours, each with 14 drivers competing for one spot in Monster Jam World Finals XXI.

+In 2023, the Monster Jam tour featured 110 events with each champion receiving an automatic bid to the Monster Jam World Finals XXII event.
+The Monster Jam World Finals XXII was held in Nashville, Tennessee.
+The Target Freestyle champions were Colt Stephens and ThunderROARus.
+The BKT Racing champions were Tristan England and Earth Shaker, the Great Clips Two-Wheel Skills champion was Tyler Menninga.

+In 2024, the Monster Jam tour featured 98 events divided into the Stadium Championship Series West and the Stadium Championship Series East, as well as the Arena Champion Series East, Arena Champion Series Central, and Arena Champion Series West.
+The Monster Jam World Finals XXIII were held in Greater Los Angeles, California.

 Following the World Finals, additional exhibition tours are held through much of the rest of the year.
 These traditionally included stadium tours in northern cities where it is too cold during the main season to hold outdoor events, which were known as the "Path of Destruction" tour.
 With the expansion of the competitive season to May, these events now comprise the late-season stops of the regular stadium tours.